hepsag/linear-regression-with-Python/README.md

 # linearregression
-A simple linear regression example for Python
+A simple linear regression example with Python